DataDog/chaos-controller/README.md

 ### Pods Targeting

 The `Disruption` custom resource helps you to target the pods you want to be affected by the failures.
 This is done by a [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).
 This selector will find all the pods matching the specified labels in the `Disruption` resource namespace and will affect either all of them or some of them *randomly* depending on the `count` value specified in the resource.
+For those who have pods with multiple containers and want to target a container in specific, the `container` value can be used to identify which container (by name) to target within the pod.
+By default the first container is targeted.

 Once applied, you can see the targeted pods by describing the `Disruption` resource.